 The NAAB grants candidacy status to new programs that have developed viable plans for achieving initial accreditation.
 Candidacy status indicates that a program should be accredited within six years of achieving candidacy, if its plan is properly implemented.
 In order to meet the education requirement set forth by the National Council of Architectural Registration Boards, an applicant for an NCARB Certificate must hold a professional degree in architecture from a program accredited by the NAAB; the degree must have been awarded not more than two years prior to initial accreditation.
 However, meeting the education requirement for the NCARB Certificate may not be equivalent to meeting the education requirement for registration in a specific jurisdiction.
 Please contact NCARB for more information.

-The B.F.A. in Interior Architecture/Design degree is accredited by the National Association of Schools of Art and Design (NASAD).
-The program will apply for accreditation by the Council for Interior Design Accreditation (CIDA) during the 2013-2014 academic year.
+The B.F.A. degree in Interior Architecture/Design is accredited by the National Association of Schools of Art and Design (NASAD).

 School of Architecture Website